Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-02-Wireshark-HTTP-Analysis/README.md

 - Extracting IP addresses, ports, and browser metadata

 _All analysis and screenshots were performed on a Windows 10 system using Wi-Fi as the capture interface._
-> 📌 **Screenshot Reference:**
-> All screenshots referenced below are stored in the `/Screenshots` directory and use descriptive filenames for clarity and traceability.

 ---

 ## Lab Environment